 What you feel on the water

 Stiffness & glide: A stiffer board holds its shape, keeps the waterline longer, and tends to track better.
-You’ll feel it most when you paddle faster, carry kit, or paddle longer distances.
+You’ll feel it most when you paddle faster, carry kit, or start paddling longer distances.
+This is why touring boards such as the Red Paddle Co 12'6 Sport Future Series feel so much more rewarding than a basic all-round board once you start covering ground.

 Weight & carry: Better bonding methods and smarter materials can reduce carry weight without turning the board fragile.
 If you’re walking from the car park to the beach a lot, this matters.

-Durability & abuse resistance: More reinforcement (especially around rails and high-wear zones) generally means better resistance to knocks, dragging, and day-to-day use.
+Durability & abuse resistance: More reinforcement, especially around rails and high-wear zones, generally means better resistance to knocks, dragging, paddle scuffs and day-to-day family use.
+If you want simple protection from the start, take a look at our Rail Tape and Board Bags.

 How to choose the right construction